fluiddruid/romchecker/README.md

 finds one.

-I wrote this to check for the nightly builds of the excellent PAC-ROM (http://http://pac-rom.com), but it will work for other ROM. which have date stamped nightlies on a publicly accessible web server.
+I wrote this to check for the nightly builds of the excellent PAC-ROM (http://http://pac-rom.com), but it will work for other ROMs which have date stamped nightlies on a publicly accessible web server.